ELELAB/PDBminer/README.md

 * requests=2.25.1

 ## Setup
+There are two ways of running PDBminer.
+Either by using and input file listing one or more proteins, or by using the command line to find the available structures for a single protein.

+### Using an input file

-PDBminer requires an input file in a comma-separated values file format, with four mandatory columns; "hugo_name", "uniprot", "uniprot_isoform", and "mutations".
-It is optional to include a fifth column titled "cluster_id".
+The input file should be in a comma-separated values file format, with two mandatory columns; "hugo_name", and "uniprot".
-The cluster id should be an integer and can be used to annotate mutations forming a spacial cluster.
-See "inputfile.csv" as an example.
+Additionally the optional columns are "uniprot_isoform", "mutations" and "cluster_id".

+Example of input_file.csv:

 ```
 hugo_name | uniprot | uniprot_isoform | mutations         | cluster_id